THE PROS AND CONS OF CLONING (AND OTHER REPRODUCTION TECHNOLOGY TECHNIQUES)

 Although CC is currently a healthy two year old, Dolly the sheep showed signs of premature ageing.
 Owners and adopters of clones could be in for a nasty surprise if their expensive clones turn out to be shorter-lived than conventionally conceived animals.

-Doggy Note: The Missyplicity project, originally run from Texas A&M University and now moved to Genetic Savings & Clone, was founded in 1997.
-The project aims to clone an elderly mongrel called Missy whose traits were considered worthy of perpetuating (Missy had been spayed).
-It originally aimed to create dog clones by the year 2000, but cloning canines is problematical due to their reproductive cycle.
-There is a shortage of donor eggs because the eggs of a bitch mature just before she goes into heat; this only happens every few months and is unpredictable times (but might be overcome with hormone treatment).
-When a cloned canine embryo is made, a suitable surrogate, also in heat, is needed to implant the embryo into; the unpredictable reproductive cycle could mean freezing any cloned embryos for implantation later (and risking damage).
-Missy died in 2002, but her banked tissue continues to be used.
+Doggy Note: The Missyplicity project, originally run from Texas A&M University and later moved to Genetic Savings & Clone, was founded in 1997.
+The project aimed to clone a spayed mongrel called Missy whose traits were considered worthy of perpetuating.
+It originally aimed to create dog clones by the year 2000, but cloning canines was problematical due to their reproductive cycle.
+There was a shortage of donor eggs because the eggs of a bitch mature just before she goes into heat; this happens unpredictably every few months (could be overcome with hormone treatment).
+When a cloned canine embryo is made, a suitable surrogate, also in heat, is needed to implant the embryo into; the unpredictable reproductive cycle meant freezing cloned canine embryos for implantation later.
+Canine cloning eventually became commercially available to pet owners.

 WHY CLONE PETS?